fenago/machine-learning/lab_guides/lab_4.md

 The perceptron algorithm has decent performance in curated datasets such as MNIST, which is a dataset of handwritten digits.
 However, for more complicated images, it doesn’t do very well.
 For these, one uses a more advanced counterpart called multi-layer perceptrons, also called neural networks.
-We will learn them later in the book.
+We will learn them later in the course.
 Can you think of other applications of the perceptron algorithm?

 ## 4.7 Some drawbacks of the perceptron algorithm, which will be addressed very soon!